iloveicedgreentea/py-madvr/README.md

-# Py MadVR
+# MadVR Envy Python Library

-Support for IP based controls for Envys''
+Support for IP based controls for MadVR Envy

-*Note: IP control does not work if there is no input signal, by design"

-Readme WIP
+Supports real time notifications and wake on lan.

 ## Commands
-same as the one in the docs like PowerOff.
+Command structure follows the same in the manual https://madvrenvy.com/wp-content/uploads/EnvyIpControl.pdf?r=112a

-For things that take params, use a command -> KeyPress, MENU
+For things that take values, use a comma -> `["KeyPress, MENU"]`

-if you want to use power_off() you need to run it before turnging off other stuff bc render thread Recomend configuring update to be short, less than 5 seconds
+Not every single command is implemented, such as submenus or changing complicated options.
+You can use commands for all the typical stuff the remote can do.